Esri/arcgis-runtime-samples-android/kotlin/display-map/README.md

 ## How it works

 1. Create an `ArcGISMap` with a topographic basemap and an initial viewpoint.
-3. Set the map to the map view.
+2. Set the map to the map view with `mapView.map = map`.

 ## Relevant API